 The home selling process is usually a very long and arduous journey.
 On average, it takers over 2 months for a house to be sold but sometimes houses can be on sale for more than a year.
 If you’re looking to sell your house quickly then it might be worth looking into Ittenbach Capital – We Buy Houses and completely avoid the whole selling process.
 However, if you are willing to go through it then here are some of the steps involved:

-Typically after a home has received an offer that is agreed upon by Buyer(s) and Seller(s), the Buyer will hire a licensed Home Inspector to inspect the systems of the house.
+Typically after a home has received an offer that is agreed upon by Buyer(s) and Seller(s), the Buyer will hire a licensed Home Inspector, such as this Austin Home Inspector as an example, to inspect the systems of the house.
 The inspector will generate a report that will instruct the Buyer which items they should have repaired or have a specialist give an opinion of.
 Generally, most items can be addressed by a handy homeowner however after a contract, that might not be acceptable to the Buyer.

 A pre-listing home inspection will allow you to see what items an inspector will point out to a Buyer and to have those items corrected prior to listing the home for sale.
 It the inspection report, along with the repairs, can also be used as a marketing tool to attract prospective buyers.